Graduation year: Allan Daly

 Internship: I was an intern in the Department of Healthcare Research Services at MD Anderson Cancer Center this past summer.
 This opportunity was made possible by the Texas Medical Center Summer Research Internship Program at Augustana.

-Post-grad plans: Pursue a master’s in healthcare research at Dartmouth College
+Post-grad plans: Pursue a master’s in health care research at The Dartmouth Institute, located at Dartmouth College

 When I was looking at colleges, I wanted to go somewhere I could get a stellar education, while having the opportunity to continue running competitively and pursue other interests.
 Augustana was on my list, and after visiting, I could see that I would have no problem accomplishing that goal.
 More importantly, I saw myself making a home at Augie.